-Today’s POP RESCUE is the debut 2002 album from Kelly Osbourne titled Shut Up.
+Today’s POP RESCUE from a fate unknown is the debut 2002 album from Kelly Osbourne titled Shut Up.
 Does this album need you to stop and listen, or do you wish it would Shut Up?
 Read on…

 The album comes roaring in with Disconnected, and the music of her father Ozzy must surely have made a mark on her.
 This song is defiant and unapologetic in its use of roaring guitar and heavy, fast, rock drums and fills.
 It chugs along nicely, but Kelly’s vocals are somewhat quiet, which is a shame as the sleeve notes give it some great lyrics that should have shone here.

 This is followed by Come Dig Me Out, which feels like the same drums, and guitars, but with the vocals turned up a bit.
 There’s little to differentiate this song from the previous one.
 This was to be the third and final single from the album but it was cancelled when Kelly was dropped from her label.
 The song is a cover of a 1998 little-known album song Dig Me Out by Michelle Lewis.

 Up next is Contradiction, and this song is a romping rock song, which is quite catchy in both the verses and chorus with it’s ‘I love you, I love you, I love you, I love you, I hate you, I hate you, I hate you, I hate you‘, and probably should have been a single.